Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 10 ArcGIS Online Creating Feature Layer

-The layer will be added to your ArcGIS Online project folder.
-You can add this feature layer, and any others that you have created, to a web map, which can then be used in ArcGIS Field Maps.
-Before you take your new layer to the field, though, let’s take a quick look at your new point layer: “Proposed Water Design.”
+This layer will be added to your ArcGIS Online project folder and can be accessed from the Field Maps Designer web application.
+You can also add this layer to a web map with other layers, and then use it in Field Maps mobile app.
+Now let’s take a quick look at our new point layer: “Proposed Water Hydrants.”

 Reviewing the Attribute Fields in Your New Feature Layer

 11. From your “My Content” tab and project folder, select the layer you just created.
 For us, we’ve selected the “Proposed Water Design.”
 This pulls up the item’s page.
 Let’s review the attribute fields in the layer we just created.
-To do this, you’ll first select the “Data” tab from the sub-navigation menu in the top right.
+To do this, you’ll first select the “Data” tab from the sub-navigation menu, shown in this screenshot in the top right.

 11 ArcGIS Online Item Data Overview

-12. The default view will probably be a table view.
-To view fields instead, change the view in the top-right corner by toggling type from “Table” to “Fields.”
-You will now see the layers attribute fields from both the “Proposed Water Design” template’s default inclusions (e.g., “Project Name,” “Project ID,” “Expected Service Date”) followed by the GNSS metadata fields we added by toggling on the “Add GPS metadata fields” option.
-The GNSS metadata fields will follow the template’s default fields, and you can identify them because their “Field Name” will each start with the term “esrignss_.”
-These are the attribute fields that ArcGIS Field Maps and ArcGIS Online will use to collect and store the GNSS metadata from your Arrow receiver.
+12. The default view when your data webpage loads will likely be the table view of your data.
+To view as fields, change the view in your top-right corner by toggling the type from “Table” to “Fields.”
+You will now see the layer’s attribute fields from both the “Proposed Water Design” template’s default inclusions (e.g., “Project Name,” “Project ID,” “Expected Service Date”) followed by the GNSS metadata fields we added by toggling on the “Add GPS metadata fields” option.
+The GNSS metadata fields will always be listed after the template’s default fields; you can identify them because their “Field Name” will each start with the term “esrignss_.”
+These are the attribute fields that ArcGIS Online will use to collect and store the GNSS metadata from your Eos receiver.

-In total, there are 23 GNSS metadata fields, including “Receiver Name,” “Horizontal Accuracy (m),” “PDOP,” “Fix Type,” and “Number of Satellites,” to name just a few.
+In total, there are 23 GNSS metadata fields — including “Receiver Name,” “Horizontal Accuracy (m),” “PDOP,” “Fix Type,” and “Number of Satellites” — to name just a few.
 All this GNSS metadata can be used for validating the quality of the GNSS positions.
-Now let’s add a new field to the attribute table in which we will use to store the orthometric height using an Arcade expression.

 14a ArcGIS Online Add Ortho Height Field